fusionportable/fusionportable_dataset_tools/README.md

 # FusionPortable_dataset_tools

 ## News
+* (20240713) Provide usage example of running SLAM and calibration algorithms with our dataset.
 * (20240508) Groundtruth poses of all vehicle-related sequences are postprocessed: eliminate poses characterized by high uncertainty.
 * (20240422) Data can be downloaded from <a href="https://pan.baidu.com/s/1lZwK-TNrCyoyC9oWEs8jUg?pwd=byj8">Baidu Wang Pan</a> with the code <b>byj8</b>.
 * (20240414) All sequences, ground-truth trajectories, and ground-truth maps have been publicly released.
 If you find issues of GT trajectories and maps, please contact us or report <a href="https://github.com/fusionportable/fusionportable_dataset_tools/issues">here</a>.